-Our search partner, Funnelback, also found that universities switching from a simple search experience to a modern sophisticated implementation saw a 48% reduction in search exits, and the time spent on site increased by 149%.
+According to a higher education search solution, universities switching from a simple search experience to a modern sophisticated implementation saw a 48% reduction in search exits, and the time spent on site increased by 149%.

 What a technically advanced design-led search experience looks like

-The University of Winchester prioritized search in the development of their new website through their work with The Roundhouse and Funnelback.
+The University of Winchester prioritized search in the development of their new website through their work with The Roundhouse.

 The implementation stands out for its rich results and filtered views which were each designed to be tailored specifically for the type of content.
 Courses using the course listing layout found elsewhere on the site, for example, the event filter shows an attractively crafted calendar of upcoming events, the staff tab filters results into a profile listing layout, and media and blog content is shown in a news listing design.

 Meanwhile, the University of the Arts benefits from real-time results which are initiated from the third character entry in the search bar, offering suggested results and course details.

 The institution has also used a search solution to increase the visibility of scholarship opportunities available to students by outlining eligibility in simple user experience, with the heavy lifting going on behind the scenes to calculate the numerous eligibility conditions.